-Collectively, these results suggest that a definition of "scale-free" graphs that restricts graphs to having both scaling degree D and high-s(g) results in a coherent story.
-It recovers all of the structural results in the SF literature and provides a possible explanation as to why some graphs that exhibit power laws in their node degrees do not seem to satisfy other properties highlighted in the SF literature.
-This nonstochastic picture represents what is arguably a reasonable place to stop with a theory for "scale-free" graphs.
-However, from a graph-theoretic perspective, there is considerably more work that could be done.
-For example, it may also be possible to expand the discussion of Section 4.4 to account more comprehensively for the way in which local motifs are transformed into one another and to relate our attempts more directly to the approach considered in [Milo et al. 02].
+Collectively, these results suggest that a definition of "scale-free graphs" that restricts graphs to having both scaling degree D and high-s(g) results in a coherent story.
+It recovers all of the structural results in the SF literature and provides a possible explanation why some graphs that exhibit power laws in their node degrees do not seem to satisfy other properties highlighted in the SF literature.
+This non-stochastic picture represents what is arguably a reasonable place to stop with a theory for "scale-free" graphs.
+However, from a graph theoretic perspective, there is considerable more work that could be done.
+For example, it may also be possible to expand the discussion of Section 4.4 to account more comprehensively for the way in which local motifs are transformed into one another and to relate our attempts more directly to the approach considered in [64].
 Elaborating on the precise relationships and providing a possible interpretation of motifs as capturing a kind of local as well as global self-similarity property of an underlying graph remain open interesting problems.
 Additionally, we have also seen that the use of degree-preserving rewiring among connected graphs provides one view into the space G(D).
 However, the geometry of this space is still complicated, and additional work is required to understand its remaining features.
-For example, our work to date suggests that for scaling D it is impossible to construct a graph that has both high Perf(g) and high s(g), but this has not been proven.
-In addition, it will be useful to understand the way that degree-preserving rewiring causes one to "move" within the space G(D) (see, for example, [Gkantsidis et al. 03, Farkas et al. 04]).
+For example, our work to date suggests that for scaling D it is impossible to construct a graph that has both high Perf(q) and high s(q), but this has not been proven.
+In addition, it will be useful to understand the way that degreepreserving rewiring causes one to "move" within the space G(D) (see for example, [44, 42]).

-It is important to emphasize that the purpose of the s(g) metric is to provide insight into the structure of "scale-free" graphs and not as a general metric for distinguishing among all possible graphs.
+It is important to emphasize that the purpose of the s(g) metric is to provide insight into the structure of "scale free" graphs and not as a general metric for distinguishing among all possible graphs.
 Indeed, since the metric fails to distinguish among graphs having low s(g), it provides little insight other than to say that there is tremendous diversity among such graphs.
 However, if a graph has high s(g), then we believe that there exist strong properties that can be used to understand the structure (and possibly, the behavior) of such systems.
-In summary, if one wants to understand "scale-free" graphs, then we argue that s(g) is an important metric and highly informative.
-However, for graphs with low s(g), this metric conveys limited information.
+In summary, if one wants to understand "scale-free graphs", then we argue that s(g) is an important metric and highly informative.
+However, for graphs with low s(g) then this metric conveys limited information.

-Despite the many appealing features of a theory that considers only nonstochastic properties, most of the SF literature has considered a framework that is inherently stochastic.
+Despite the many appealing features of a theory that considers only non-stochastic properties, most of the SF literature has considered a framework that is inherently stochastic.
 Thus, we proceed next with a stochastic version of the story, one that connects more directly with the existing literature and common perspective on SF graphs.

-5. A Probabilistic Approach
+5 A Probabilistic Approach